petar-m/EventBrokerSlim/EventBrokerSlim/EventBrokerSlim-Persistence-Architecture.md

 ## Assumptions

-**A record is only processed if a matching handler is registered.** When `PublishAsync` is called, records are written for the handler names known to the publishing instance.
+**A record is only processed if a matching handler is registered.** When `Publish` is called, records are written for the handler names known to the publishing instance.
 Any instance with a matching handler registered will eventually claim and process the record.
 An instance without that handler simply never claims it — it does not interfere and does not cause an error.
 If no running instance has the handler registered, the record remains pending until a TTL or retention policy cleans it up.

 **At-least-once delivery is acceptable.** In failure scenarios (process crash after claim, before ack), an event may be dispatched to a handler more than once.
 Handlers should be idempotent.
 This is a standard and documented constraint, not a deficiency.